BeamIO-Inc/algorithm_toolkit/readme_docker.txt

 replacing [...] with your twitter developer environment label, app consumer api key, and app consumer api secret respectively.

 You should now be able to set up an algorithm chain using the object detection functionality.
-The project also comes with some example chains to input videos and run detection on them.
+The project comes with several example chains.

 Running video detection chain:
 Run the chain docker_demo, the only step you will need to set up is the first method.
 In Set Inference Parameters, enter all inference